-The intention of this handbook is to inform Environmental Engineering (EnvE) students about academic policies, procedures and requirements that are particular to the EnvE program and to answer some frequently asked questions.
+The intention of this handbook is to inform Environmental Engineering (EnvE, code 366) undergraduate students about academic policies, procedures and requirements that are particular to the EnvE program and to answer some frequently asked questions.
 This handbook also provides faculty members with information for student advising.